First positive signs?

 Dear Ladies and Gentlemen

-As always, I encourage you to send me your feedback and/or questions but please don’t forget (instead of hitting the reply button) to send your messages to:
+Please feel free to share your ideas and investment experiences with me, but please don’t forget (instead of hitting the reply button) to send your messages to:

 smk@incrementum.li